mohamedsadiq/cwb_front_end/README.md

 ![Twitter post Loading](https://user-images.githubusercontent.com/65205272/147594652-c920f1d5-accc-4cbd-9ae0-b83af3b34306.png)

-A project inspired by deverloper dao & Certified lover Boy album this is the smart contact and you can see the website live on https://cwb.mohamedsadiq.repl.co/
+A project inspired by deverloper dao & Certified lover Boy album this is the smart contract and you can see the website live on https://cwb.mohamedsadiq.repl.co/

 ## Figma files
 ![Cadsdspture](https://user-images.githubusercontent.com/65205272/147595032-18317df0-e208-4c74-927e-4804977a6e5d.PNG)